Sustainability

 Expectations of interested parties

-We identified and specified the interested parties that are most important to us in 2021.
+We first identified and specified the interested parties that are most important to us in 2021.
 These include our sponsors, the students and teaching body, the Artistic Council, the Kronberg community, political institutions in Hesse and at federal level, the German Council for Sustainable Development and its code (DNK), the staff and local residents, and last but not least our concert visitors.
 These groups see our sustainability work in a predominantly favourable light.

 We foster good relationships with our students and alumni, sponsors, neighbours, institutions, authorities and all other interested parties, and communicate how Kronberg Academy is shouldering its environmental and social responsibilities in a transparent manner.
 We incorporate topics of sustainability into our public events and strive to make them accessible to people through music.
-(SDG 17: Partnerships for the Goals)

 The executives and teaching staff act as role models in every respect: they exemplify environmentally and socially conscious behaviour.
 At the same time, they motivate their colleagues and students to develop their own ideas of how to avoid both detrimental environmental impacts and all forms of discrimination.